Olatubosun/rocksdb.docs/DeleteRange.md

 # Internals [WIP]

+The rest of this document is aimed at engineers familiar with the RocksDB codebase and conventions.

 ## Tombstone Fragments

 The DeleteRange API does not provide any restrictions on the ranges it can delete (though if `start >= end`, the deleted range will be considered empty).
 This means that ranges can overlap and cover wildly different numbers of keys.
 The lack of structure in the range tombstones created by a user make it impossible to binary search range tombstones.
 For example, suppose a DB contained the range tombstones `[c, d)@4`, `[g, h)@7`, and `[a, z)@10`, and we were looking up the key `e@1`.
 If we sorted the tombstones by start key, then we would select `[c, d)`, which doesn't cover `e`.
 If we sorted the tombstones by end key, then we would select `[g, h)`, which doesn't cover `e`.
 However, we see that `[a, z)` does cover `e`, so in both cases we've looked at the wrong tombstone.
 If we left the tombstones in this form, we would have to scan through all of them in order to find a potentially covering tombstone.
 This linear search overhead on the read path becomes very costly as the number of range tombstones grows.